national-data-platform/pop-documentation/README.md

    ![Step 7](./7.png)

 ## Step 7: Log in to Your Server
-8. Log in to your server where you want to deploy the POP setup.
+8. Log into your server where you want to deploy the POP setup.
 It is preferred to have **sudo** permissions.

 ## Step 8: Save the Script
 9. On your server, open a text editor (like `nano` or `vim`) and paste the copied script.
 Save the file as `setup.sh`.
+    Alternatively, you can download the file and copy it from your local machine into the server where the POP will be deployed (eg. scp or similar)

 ## Step 9: Run the Setup Script
 10. Run the script by executing the following command:
     ```bash
-    sudo bash setup.sh
+    bash setup.sh
     ```
     This will initiate the setup process of your POP environment.
 It will take around 5-6 minutes to finish the setup and configure all the connections and permissions.
     ![Step 8](./8.png)

 ## Accessing the Setup
-After the setup completes, you can access the catalog at `http://yourmachinepublicip:8443` and the POP API at `http://yourmachinepublicip:8000`.
+After the setup completes, you can access the catalog at `http://YourMachinePublicIP:8443` and the POP API at `http://YourMachinePublicIP:8000`.

 ## Important Note for Non-Sudo Users
 The generated script will assume that the user has **sudo** privileges.
 If you do not have sudo privileges, you should comment out the related parts that use `sudo`.
 Specifically, comment out or modify the following sections: